 What makes an apostle of Jesus Christ an apostle?
 There are 4 qualifications.

-The greek word (apostolos; Strong’s G649) means “messenger” or “one who is sent.”
+The Greek word apostle means “messenger” or “one who is sent.”
 We might use the term ambassador or emissary today.
-Normally, the one sending delegates authority to the one being sent, giving the person sent the authority to speak for and represent the person sending.
+Normally, the one sending delegates authority to the one being sent, giving the person sent the authority to speak for and represent the sender.
 In the secular world, this person could sign contracts and conduct business on behalf of the one sending him.

-The apostles of Jesus Christ were given the authority to explain the teaching of Jesus and proclaim what he taught when he was not present.
-They have the authority to speak for Jesus.
+The apostles of Jesus Christ have the authority to speak for Jesus.
+They were given the authority to explain the teaching of Jesus and proclaim what he taught when he was not present.

 1:21 “So one of the men who have accompanied us during all the time that the Lord Jesus went in and out among us, 22beginning from the baptism of John until the day when he was taken up from us–one of these men must become with us a witness to his resurrection.” – Acts 1:21-22